European Union and the G7

-The European Union (EU) is a member of the G7 (the G8, until Russia was uninvited in 2014).
+The European Union (EU) is a member of the G7 (the G8, until Russia left the organization in 2014).
 It has been dubbed its "8th member", holds all the privileges and obligations of membership but without the right to host or chair a summit.
 As the full name of the G7 is the "Group of Seven Nations", the EU has not been included in the number, hence there being eight members in the G7.